andreivisan/arc2cracked/5.Rust/README.md

 a library crate that the binary crate depends on.
 Other projects can depend on the Cargo library crate to use the same logic the Cargo command line tool uses.

+> ‼️  A package can contain as many binary crates as you like, but at most only one library crate.
+A package must contain at least one crate, whether that’s a library or binary crate.